Gmina Uniejów: Flower carpets in Spycimierz: UNESCO Intangible Cultural Heritage

-For over 200 years the inhabitants of the small village of Spycimierz (2,5 kilometres from the town of Uniejów) create colourful flower carpets with a length of almost one kilometre along the Corpus Christi procession route.
+For over 200 years the inhabitants of the small village of Spycimierz (2,5 kilometres from the town of Uniejów) have created flower carpets with a length of approximately one kilometre along the Corpus Christi procession route.
 The Feast of Corpus Christi (Body of Christ) is a Catholic liturgical solemnity celebrating annually 60 days after Easter.
-Besides the Holy Mass and processions, in several places of the world the unique custom of composing floral carpets developed.
-Spycimierz is the unique place in Poland with such a long tradition for Corpus Christi, still alive until today.
+Besides the Holy Mass and processions, in several places of the world the custom of composing floral carpets developed.
+Spycimierz is one the places in Poland with a longstanding tradition for Corpus Christi, still active until today.

 In 2018, Corpus Christi procession with the tradition of flower carpets in Spycimierz was entered into the National List of Intangible Cultural Heritage.
 The list published by the Minister of Culture and National Heritage in co-operation with the National Heritage Board of Poland, includes customs, traditions and ceremonies from Poland.
 In March 2020 Poland nominated Flower carpets tradition for Corpus Christi processions for inscription on the Representative List of the Intangible Cultural Heritage of Humanity maintained by the United Nations Educational, Scientific and Cultural Organization (UNESCO).
 The decision to inscribe it on the UNESCO list was taken on 15 December 2021 by the Intergovernmental Committee for the Safeguarding of Intangible Cultural Heritage.

 The history of flower carpets in Spycimierz goes back to a hard to specify period.
 Although the oldest written account of this custom comes from the parish chronicle dating back to 1957, the oral communication is much older.
 For the oldest message one should acknowledge the legend of the appearance of this custom along with the return of soldiers from Napoleon to their native village.
 The residents of Spycimierz admit that this custom dates back to the interwar period or the beginning of the 20th century.

 The manner of arranging flower carpets has changed and evolved over the years.
 Initially, yellow sand and twigs were used, so the old decor was rather plain.
 Flowers began to be used later on, and the current manner of decorating the route developed after 1945.